yosemitebandit/openbts-python/readme.md

-a Python client for the OpenBTS NodeManager, providing access to components in the OpenBTS application suite: SMQueue, SIPAuthServe, OpenBTS and NodeManager itself
+a Python client for the OpenBTS NodeManager, providing access to components in the OpenBTS application suite:
+SMQueue, SIPAuthServe, and OpenBTS itself.

 ### installation